ARTST-120FR Drawing I: 'Form, Structure, and Space'

 This course will focus on visual storytelling and will explore how artists have communicated narrative in a multitude of ways throughout history.
 The creative assignments will be divided into thematic units including: Myths and Fairytales, Superheroes, Familial Relationships, and Historical Narratives.
 Students will be free to tackle these assignments in any medium they feel most appropriately reflects their ideas.
 Additionally, all students will create a narrative-based sketchbook that will be archived in The Sketchbook Project at the Brooklyn Art Library.
 Our critical readings and discussions will focus on contemporary art, film, and media as well as comic books and literature.

-ARTST-280VP Topics in Studio Art: 'Video, Performance, Object'
+ARTST-280VP Topics in Art Studio: 'Video, Performance, Object'

 This course will explore how history, culture, and our ever-increasing access to technology has influenced the development of video as a medium in contemporary art.
 Lectures and readings will introduce artists who work in video, sound, performance, installation, surveillance, live streaming, and YouTube.
 The course will include workshops and demonstrations with digital video cameras, lighting, and sound recording, as well as editing in Adobe Premiere and After Effects.
 Student projects will focus on time, duration, memory, and identity through single-channel video pieces, as well as installations and the creation of interactive performance objects.